Sailing & Walking in the Hebrides

 Spend 10 days sailing and walking the Small Isles in the Hebrides with comfortable yacht Steady.

-Join Steady and her owners as they take guests on a 10 day sailing and guided walking holiday exploring the beautiful Hebrides.
+Join yacht Steady and her owners as they take guests on a 10 day sailing adventure with daily walks to explore the beautiful Hebridean archipelago of the Small Isles.

 Join Steady in the sweet bustling harbour town of Oban, Scotland.
 Spend some time settling in to the boat, meeting your crew and fellow guests before setting the sails to a nice quiet anchorage in the bay.
-After a delicious home-cooked dinner, the skipper will give you a rough idea of what to expect.
+After a delicious home-cooked dinner, the skipper will give you a rough idea of what to expect from your sailing adventure.

 Spend the morning getting familiar with the boat before setting the sails from Oban to Tobermory on the Isle of Mull.
 Tobermory is a colourful waterside town with plenty to explore in the afternoon.